Fusion-Lightguns/Fusion-Light-Gun/Code/Pro-Micro/ReadMe.md

 # Pro Micro Code

-Please Select Newest Version and use it .
+Please Select Newest Version and do the following:

-After Coding See Pin Out Below
+1. Plug in Pro Micro
+2. Open FusionLightgun.ino with Arduino IDE
+3. Select Fusion as board your com port for Pro micro .
+4. Burn the sketch to the Pro Micro .

+After coding solder all your buttons and stuff you want to.

+Pin outs below for which Pin does what.

 # Pin Out